ixtendio/gofre/README.md

     Scope: "admin/timesheet/*",
     Access: auth.AccessCreate | auth.AccessApprove}
 ```
-gives access to create and approve any timesheet for any team using the admin dashboard
+gives access to create and approve any timesheet for any team using the admin dashboard.

-The definition of the permissions scopes is application specific.
+The definition of the permissions scopes is application-specific.

 ## Authentication

 The authorization works as long as an **auth.SecurityPrincipal** exists on the request **context.Context**.

 For user authentication, the framework provides the OAUTH2 flow integration with:
 * **GitHub**
 * **Google**

 The authenticated user roles are out of this scope.

 The following code enables the OAUTH2 flow:
 ```go